Exploring the Legal Profession

 In addition to these popular programs Ohio State students are adept at seeking out opportunities on their own, often selecting a Global Education program that is tangentially related to their pre-law interests, from Environmental Law to Health Care Law.
 Click here for the Global Education Office website.

-"The purpose of [the Phi Alpha Delta] Fraternity shall be to form a strong bond uniting students and teachers of the law with members of the Bench and Bar in a fraternal fellowship designed to advance the ideals of liberty and equal justice under law; to stimulate excellence in scholarship; to inspire the virtues of compassion and courage; to foster integrity and professional competence; to promote the welfare of its members; and to encourage their moral integrity."
+"The purpose of [Phi Alpha Delta] shall be to form a strong bond uniting students and teachers of the law with members of the Bench and Bar in a fraternal fellowship designed to advance the ideals of liberty and equal justice under law; to stimulate excellence in scholarship; to inspire the virtues of compassion and courage; to foster integrity and professional competence; to promote the welfare of its members; and to encourage their moral integrity." - PAD Purpose Statement

 Undergraduate Black Law Students Association (UBLSA)

-"The purpose of the Undergraduate Black Law Student Association is to cultivate and foster the needs and interests of the diverse pre-law community at The Ohio State University through meetings and events focused on connections with legal professionals as well as preparation for the demands of the law school and the admission process."
+"The purpose of the Undergraduate Black Law Student Association is to cultivate and foster the needs and interests of the diverse pre-law community at the Ohio State University through meetings and events focused on connections with legal professionals as well as preparation for the demands of the law school and the admission process." - UBLSA Purpose Statement

 Mock Trial

-In addition to the organizations above, pre-law students can be found in many more of the 1400+ Ohio State student groups across campus.
+While the groups above are closely tied to the field of law, pre-law students can be found in many of the more than 1400 Ohio State student organizations across campus.

 Click here for the complete Student Activities Directory.